Antondomashnev/nabokov/README.md

 ### Nabokovfile

-The projects settings for Nabokov are stored in the files `Nabokov.yaml` which has `yaml` format and places in the directory with the `Gemfile`.
-The structure of the file is explaned below:
+The projects settings for Nabokov are stored in the files `Nabokov.yaml` which has `YAML` format and places in the directory with the `Gemfile`.
+The structure of the file is explained below:
 ```
 localizations_repo:
   url: 'url to the localizations repo'